AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 - ⚠️ **Note:** You will use an SAP BTP subaccount with a subaccount admin privileges.
 We use the Identity Authentication service tenant **akihlqzx8.accounts.ondemand.com** as custom identity provider, both for platform and application users.

-- Login to open your subaccount **XP260_0XX**, where **XX** is your seat number.
+- Login to open your subaccount **XP260_0XX**, where **XX** is your seat number :
   - Username: **xp260-0XX@education.cloud.sap** ( with XX depending on your seat from 01 - 40 )
   - Password: Will be given to you as part of the session
   - In the list of directories and subaccounts, click on the entry for your subaccount.

 ## Review the subscribed services and instances